ctlab/mwcsr/README.md

 Supported MWCS variants are:

 -   classic (simple) MWCS, where only vertices are weighted;
+-   budget MWCS, where vertices are parametrized by costs and overall budget is limited;
 -   generalized MWCS (GMWCS), where both vertices and edges are weighted;
 -   signal generalized MWCS (SGMWCS), where both vertices and edges are marked with weighted “signals”, and a weight of a subgraph is calculated as a sum of weights of its unique signals.

+Currently, four solvers are supported:

+-   heuristic relax-and-cut solver `rmwcs_solver` for MWCS and Budget MWCS;
+-   heuristic relax-and-cut solver `rnc_solver` for MWCS/GMWCS/SGMWCS;
+-   heuristic simulated annealing solver `annealing_solver` for MWCS/GMWCS/SGMWCS;
+-   exact (if CPLEX library is available) or heuristic (without CPLEX) solver `virgo_solver` for MWCS/GMWCS/SGMWCS.

 ## Installation